fengye1988qiu/be-demo/readme.txt

 1. run project
   a.
-Open terminal and go to the root of project where you can see a file named "pom.xml".
+Open terminal and go to the project root directory where this is a file named "pom.xml".
-  b. key in "mvn compile && mvn exec:java -Dexec.mainClass="leo.App" and then press enter.
+  b.
+Input "mvn compile && mvn exec:java -Dexec.mainClass="leo.App" and then press enter.

 2. Sequence of program execution
   a.
 At first, Choose to load payment form a file name "payment.txt" where is in the project root directory